cyclaero/ipdb/README.md

 ### Opting out of the EU's General Data Protection Regulation by Geo Blocking the EU

-The [EU-GDPR - 88 pages of the lawyers finest, compressed by 9.6 pt EUAlbertina](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016R0679) is going to become effective on May 25th, 2018.
+The [EU-GDPR - 88 pages of the lawyer's finest, compressed by 9.6 pt EUAlbertina](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016R0679) is going to become effective on May 25th, 2018.
 One option is to opt-out of this bullshit by Geo-Blocking the EU.

 On the FreeBSD gateway of your internet service to be hidden from EU citizens, do the following:
 1. `pkg install ipdbtools`,